 Q: Did you encounter any challenges while undertaking the project?

 We learned quickly that doing community-based research means you have to be flexible and adapt to the needs of the community you are working with.
 One of the main challenges we faced was in recruitment of participants.
 Specifically, we had a lot of interest from women at a large shelter in Toronto, but because most did not have access to phones or e-mail, and scheduling appointments did not work well for them, we had to update our recruitment strategies to accommodate them.
-We also had a tight deadline in order to meet the requirements of the funder (the City of Toronto), but with the help of the Research Shop and WomanACT’s strong relationship with the community, we were able to progress through our timeline rather swiftly.
+We also had a tight deadline in order to meet the requirements of the funder (the City of Toronto), but with the help of the Community Engaged Scholarship Institute and WomanACT’s strong relationship with the community, we were able to progress through our timeline rather swiftly.
 Finally, identifying actionable paths forward was quite difficult given the broad nature of our research questions and the fact that this study was the first of its kind in the area.
 Thankfully, the service providers we spoke to were very knowledgeable about the existing resource landscape for financial abuse survivors and this helped us narrow down potential avenues forward.

 Q: How did you disseminate the results of the project and has it had any impact?

-Shortly after analysis was complete, and with the help and encouragement of the Research Shop, we did a presentation with community members where we put forth our findings and got feedback to confirm that they were in line with their experiences and expectations.
+Shortly after analysis was complete, and with the help and encouragement of the Community Engaged Scholarship Institute, we did a presentation with community members where we put forth our findings and got feedback to confirm that they were in line with their experiences and expectations.
 The research team then proceeded to publish a report containing the key findings and recommendations, and circulated it to begin a wider conversation.
 Fortunately, the report received some press coverage and WomanACT noticed a significant increase in calls from women who identified with the stories reported.
 We believe this is a good initial indication that our results are resonating with women.
 Additionally, one of our key recommendations was the development of gender- and trauma- informed approaches to attach to existing financial empowerment workshops, and those are currently underway.
 We believe that we are making excellent progress considering we only published our report in fall 2019!

 Lastly, the feedback from participants themselves after the interviews was highly positive, particularly surrounding the impact of being able to share their stories.
 During the focus groups with service providers, they also said that they were thankful for the opportunity to share resources, stories, and knowledge with one another in order to tackle this issue.